-For accounts registered in the deceased's name alone, the financial institution will require a notarial copy of the Probate or Administration, a death certificate and a request that the account be closed and the proceeds paid to the personal representative.
-Many financial institutions will require a signed direction from the personal representative.
-It is a wise precaution to include the direction in all cases.
-If the personal representative wants to have the funds transferred in the same bank to an estate bank account, the notarial copy of the Probate or Administration is provided together with a request that the bank proceed in that fashion.
+For accounts registered in the deceased's name alone, the financial institution will require:

+- a notarial copy of the Probate or Administration; - a death certificate; and - a request that the account be closed and the proceeds paid to the personal representative. - Many financial institutions will require a signed direction from the personal representative.
+It is a wise precaution to include the direction in all cases, when requesting that an account be closed.

+If the personal representative wants to have the funds transferred within the same bank to an estate bank account, a notarial copy of the Probate or Administration is provided together with a request that the bank proceed in that fashion.